gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

 - Allow these to be set as toolchain specific linker args (ie -l and -L) as well.
+- Sources of prebuilt libs
+- Dependencies of prebuilt libs
+- Libraries that are buildable but not built by us
+- System libraries
+- Convert 'dependency' syntax to add to this container?

 ## Story: Allow source sets to be generated